TDG-Platform/docs/Image2ImageReadme.md

-source_filename     |  geotiff     | source file must be set in the task command line reference_data      |  directory   | S3 location of the Image that will be warped reference_filename  |  geotiff     | reference file must be set in the task command line boundary_directory  |  directory   | S3 location of the all the input data; only requiredt if there is a boundary shapefile boundary_filename   |  shapefile   | file that limits the areal extent of the image warping
+source_filename     |  geotiff     | source file must be set in the task command line reference_data      |  directory   | S3 location of the Image that will be warped reference_filename  |  geotiff     | reference file must be set in the task command line boundary_directory  |  directory   | S3 location of the all the input data; only required if there is a boundary shapefile boundary_filename   |  shapefile   | file that limits the areal extent of the image warping

-4. Identify which image you want to use as the source and which one you want to use as the reference.
-Modify the "Inputs" object to reflect this.
-    1. Give the full s3 path to the source image as the value to the name "source_data".
-In the above example, you will remove "s3://gbd-customer-data/596bd3ed-ffad-496f-9394-291648fb8250/small/test_01ss.tif" and replace it with the full path to your source file.
-    2. Repeat for the "reference_data" key.
-    3. Set the "source_filename" to be the name of the file.
-This is equivalent to copying the filename in part (a) and using it for the "source_filename" value.
-    4. Repeat for the "reference_filename" key.

-5. If you want to only warp inside a boundary, make sure you have a polygon shapefile handy.
-Find the directory where it resides in your s3 bucket, and modify the "boundary_directory" value in the example above.  i.e. remove "s3://gbd-customer-data/596bd3ed-ffad-496f-9394-291648fb8250/small" and replace it with the s3 location where your shapefile resides.
-Also, modify the "boundary_filename" value "right_boundary" with your filename.
-Do not include the extension.
-For example, if your shapefile name is "CityBoundary.shp", only enter "CityBoundary".

-6. The second task in the example workflow stages the output to an s3 bucket.
-Make sure the "source" key's value matches the image2image task from part 3.
-Also modify the destination to be an s3 location of your choice.
-The example puts the output in the following location: "s3://gbd-customer-data/596bd3ed-ffad-496f-9394-291648fb8250/small/out".

-7. Submit your workflow!

-# Technical Notes
+#### Technical Notes
 *  Images should both be north up
 *  Images with different number of bands will use blue band.
-The folling formats are assumed, but the program should work regardless.
+The following formats are assumed, but the program should work regardless.
   * PAN
   * RGB
   * BGRN